Esri/utility-network-properties-extractor/README.md

 ### 2. Efficiency tools to help with map configuration.

 ####   Set Display Field Expressions
-- For Utility Network Layers, sets the primary display field to the following:
+- For Utility Network layers, sets the primary display field to the following:
-  - Domain/Structure Layers:  Asset Type and Objectid
+  - Domain/Structure layers:  Asset Type and Objectid
-  - Subnetline Layer:  Subnetwork Name
+  - Subnetline layer:  Subnetwork Name
-  - Dirty Areas Layer:  Objectid
+  - Dirty Areas layer:  Objectid

 ####   Set Containment Display Filters
 * Creates a new Display Filter used by containment for Utility Network layers with an assocationstatus field